 If you have missed any classes, you must complete a Self Certificate of Absence form as soon as possible.
-The forms are also available via the Student Portal (https://portal.st-andrews.ac.uk/) and from the Academic Support Office in the Registry.
-The completed form should be printed, signed and returned to the Academic Support Office.
+A word version of this form is available via the Student Portal (http://portal/st-andrews.ac.uk) and the completed form may thereafter be emailed to absence.reporting@st-andrews.ac.uk from your university email account.